TACC/Core-CMS-Resources/README.md

 Project-specific code built into the [Core CMS] project

 > **Note**
-> You do not need to clone this repository to work on a CMS project.
+> You need not clone this repository to work on a CMS project.
 You may work on it directly within [Core CMS] as a [Git submodule][Git Submodules].

 ## Table of Contents